 # Create an empty go.mod file, only for tracking requirements. cd $(mktemp -d) go mod init gopls-unstable # Use 'go get' to add requirements and to ensure they work together. go get golang.org/x/tools/gopls@master golang.org/x/tools@master # For go1.17 or older, the above `go get` command will build and # install `gopls`.
 For go1.18+ or tip, run the following command to install # using selected versions in go.mod. go install golang.org/x/tools/gopls

 If you are working on the Go project itself, the

 gopls invokes will have to correspond to the version of the source you are working on.
 That is, if you have checked out the Go project to

 You can achieve this by adding the right version of

 go to your

 export PATH=$HOME/go/bin:$PATH on Unix systems) or by configuring your editor.

-This will build a version of gopls that understands generic code.
-To actually run the generic code you develop, you must also use the tip version of the Go compiler.
+gopls built with these instructions understands generic code.
+To actually run the generic code you develop, you must also use the beta version of the Go compiler.
 For example: